Survey Results: Scuba Diving & Panicking

 For the following questions, survey participants were asked to think of the dive during which they experienced the most significant instance of panic or near-panic.

-Once again, the first numbers are the results from all survey participants, while the numbers in parentheses are from tech divers.
+Once again, the first numbers represent the results from all survey participants, while the numbers in parentheses represent the results from tech divers.
 In this context, “tech divers” include divers, instructors, and instructor trainers.

 In what form did they experience panic?